 We’ve been enjoying lots of time outdoors lately which has inspired me to make a little list of things to do with kids this spring.
 There’s lots included here, and where I’ve been able to, I’ve made suggestions for places in or around Glasgow where you can do each activity.

 I’m going to use it as a little bucket list for the next couple of months.
 I hope it’s useful for you too!

 See The Little Lambs

-And baby chicks and calves and piglets and kids – the goat kind… So many baby animals; so little time.
-Our favourite places where you’ll be able to see some baby animals are Almond Valley Heritage Centre (out near Livingston) and the National Museum of Rural Life in East Kilbride.
-You might get the chance to give some milk in a bottle to little baby lambs at Briarlands Farm in Stirling, or to see one being born at Arnprior Farm (in Stirlingshire – must be booked in advance).
+And baby chicks and calves and piglets and kids (the goat kind.)
+So many baby animals; so little time… Our favourite places where you’ll be able to see some baby animals are Almond Valley Heritage Centre, Clyde Valley Family Park and the National Museum of Rural Life in East Kilbride.
+You might also get the chance to give some milk in a bottle to little baby lambs at Briarlands Farm in Stirling.

 See All The Pretty Flowers

 Glasgow’s parks look absolutely marvellous at this time of year.
 The colours are amazing!
 Recently we’ve been to Kelvingrove Park, Victoria Park and Pollok Park, and both have the most beautiful colourful flowers all popping up.
 Victoria Park also has a whole swathe of snowdrops over near the entrance to Fossil Grove.
 Another great place to see snowdrops is at Finlaystone Country Estate (entry fee applies).